danieluruena/fuse-take-home/README.md

 ```
 /
 ├──apps
 |   ├──api              <---- API to receive user requests
 |   ├──get-stocks       <---- Lambda function to get stocks every 5 mins
 |   ├──send-report      <---- Lambda function to get all transactions and send the daily report to the configured email
+├──libs
+|   ├──take-home-core   <---- Shared library with common code
 ├──envs                 <---- Files with environment variables
 ```

 ## Prepare develop environment